isomerpages/cpib-corp/press-room/press-releases/_posts/2026-04-28-post-Effective Enforcement and Collective Action Key to Keeping Singapore Corruption Free.md

 <p><strong><em><u>High Conviction Rate</u></em></strong>
 </p>
 <p>6.
 The conviction rate for CPIB cases in 2025 was 100% (excluding withdrawal
 cases).
-The conviction rate stood at 91% if withdrawal cases were included (Figure 4).
+The conviction rate stood at 91% if withdrawal cases were included <strong>(Figure 4)</strong>.
 Withdrawals refer to cases withdrawn after the accused was charged in Court and before any Court decision was made.</p>
 <p>7.
 CPIB will henceforth only report the conviction rate that includes
 withdrawal cases.
 This statistic offers a more accurate representation of CPIB’s success in securing conviction.</p>